-Small Scale LNG – The regional solution for gas distribution
+Small Scale – The regional solution for liquefied gas distribution

-Small Scale LNG (“SSLNG”) is an effective solution for making natural gas available to energy users not currently connected to pipeline networks.
-It increases the market for natural gas by distributing LNG using a combination of both sea and land-based transport directly to the end-user.
+Small-Scale is an effective solution for making liquefied gas (Natural Gas or Ammonia) available to energy users not currently connected to pipeline networks.
+It increases the market for natural gas by distributing the gasusing a combination of both sea and land-based transport directly to the end-user.

 Norgas focus areas

-Opportunities for SSLNG are particularly prevalent in markets where other forms of energy are expensive, unavailable, or unreliable.
-Even in energy markets where competition is high, SSLNG can compete due to low energy unit costs and flexibility.
-According to the International Gas Union (IGU), global demand for SSLNG is expected to increase between 75-95 million tons by 2030, with 26% in power, 32% in marine bunkering and 42% in fuel for heavy road transportation.
+Opportunities for Small-Scale are particularly prevalent in markets where other forms of energy are expensive, unavailable, or unreliable.
+Even in energy markets where competition is high, Small-Scale can compete due to low energy unit costs and flexibility.
+According to the International Gas Union (IGU), global demand for Small-Scale LNG is expected to increase between 75-95 million tons by 2030, with 26% in power, 32% in marine bunkering and 42% in fuel for heavy road transportation.

-SSLNG is a relatively new industry in contrast to large-scale LNG, yet it is expanding rapidly.
-Initiatives to create “virtual LNG pipelines” to access isolated areas and create a more flexible supply can increase and generate additional demand for LNG.
-They also can reduce emissions, using LNG as a substitute to other, less clean, fossil fuels.
+Small-Scale is a relatively new industry in contrast to large-scale, yet it is expanding rapidly.
+Initiatives to create “virtual liquefied gas pipelines” to access isolated areas and create a more flexible supply can increase and generate additional demand for liquified gas.
+They also can reduce emissions, using liquefied gas as a substitute to other, less clean, fossil fuels.